frdyrkuu/Burger-Dungeon-Laravel/README.md

 ## Features

 Burger Dungeon is a web application built with Laravel Framework.
-It allows users to order burgers online and have them delivered to their doorstep.
+It allows users to view products online.

-Features
-User authentication (registration, login, logout)
+<p>User authentication (registration, login, logout)</p>
-Menu with different types of burgers
+<p>Menu with different types of burgers</p>
-Cart system to add items and place orders
-Admin dashboard to manage orders and menu items
+<p>Admin dashboard to manage products in menu</p>
-Email notifications for order confirmation and status updates
+<p>Create, Read, Update, and Delete products from the database</p>

 ## Installation